 - Contact your boss as early as possible.
-If it’s your job to find a replacement, be sure to include this information.
+If it’s your responsibility to find a replacement, be sure to include this information.
 If not, texting earlier rather than later will give your boss time to delegate any urgent tasks and/or find someone to cover your shift.

 - Don’t give too many details.
 Your boss doesn’t need an in-depth description of your illness.
-A short sentence or two explaining that you’re too ill to do your job effectively and when he/she can expect you to return to work is all that’s needed.
+A short sentence or two explaining that you’re too ill to do your job effectively and when they can expect you to return to work is all that’s needed.

 - Keep it professional.
 Though texting is usually an informal means of communication, when texting your boss, it’s best to type in full sentences with proper capitalization and punctuation.
 Your message should read like a short email — not a text to a friend.

 - If your boss doesn’t reply to your message in a timely manner, be sure to follow up with a call.
 Text messages can fail or your boss may have their phone turned off.
 It is your responsibility to make sure to report your absence.

 - If you have a serious condition, you’ll probably want to have a conversation with your boss instead, either over the phone or face-to-face (if possible).
 A serious illness or injury could lead to several days/weeks/months off work and may involve a disability or worker’s compensation claim.

 Texting in Sick: Example Text Messages to Boss